jsiek/arete/README.md

 <statement> ::= ! <expression>;
 ```

-Evaluate the `expression` for its effects and discard the result.
+1. Schedule the `expression` in the current environment with value
+   context and duplication.

+2. Finish this statement.

 (Note: the `!` is there to make the grammar unambiguous, which sucks.
 This needs work.)